Current Market Value of a Remington 870

 The glamor gun of the 870 set, the Wingmaster is high-gloss where the Fieldmaster is matte.
 The receiver and barrel are blued and polished, with the stock boasting American walnut woodwork.

 All versions of this gun come with twin bead sights.
-Straight from a gun store and not preowned, these generally go for $800.
+Brand-new from a store, these often go for $800.
+New or used, longer barrels cost more.

 [[card_start]]